 The Arlington National Bank Of Arlington

-The Arlington National Bank Of Arlington in Massachusetts printed $291,780 dollars worth of national currency.
-That is a pretty standard output.
-However, some types of currency from this bank could still be rare.
-This national bank opened in 1920 and stopped printing money in 1935, which equals a 16 year printing period.
-That is actually quite brief in terms of bank existence.
-During its life, The Arlington National Bank Of Arlington issued 3 different types and denominations of national currency.
+The Arlington National Bank Of Arlington in Oregon printed $227,310 dollars worth of national currency.
+That is a small output.
+National bank notes from here should be scarce.
+This national bank opened in 1888 and stopped printing money in 1933, which equals a 46 year printing period.
+That is a fairly normal lifespan for a national bank.
+During its life, The Arlington National Bank Of Arlington issued 5 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The Arlington National Bank Of Arlington was located in Suffolk County.
-It was assigned charter number 11868.
+For the record, The Arlington National Bank Of Arlington was located in Gilliam County.
+It was assigned charter number 3918.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com